 He is also an organiser of numerous conferences on the issue.
 James has provided strategic advice to most bilateral and multilateral development organisations, as well as numerous foundations and NGOs on media development and communication for development.
 He is the Chair of Global Voices and a steering committee member of Global Forum for Media Development.

-We're grateful for the guidance and input of an informal advisory group.
+We're grateful for the guidance and input of the following

 Co-Founder and CEO, Splice Media